Why It's So Important To Hire an Attorney With Trial Experience

 However, if you have an attorney who has gone through trials in the past, you can feel confident knowing that they’re truly focusing on your best interests.

 Why The Spence Law Firm?

 We get it.
 Suffering an injury because of someone else’s actions can be extremely taxing on you physically and mentally.
 Combine that with the growing medical bills and it’s easy to want to settle for whatever you can get and put these matters in the past.

 However, we’re different.
 The Spence Law Firm has spent years doing one thing, fighting on behalf of people who have been hurt.
 People who feel voiceless.
 People who feel intimidated by large corporations.
 When it comes to personal injury law, though, we aren’t afraid to go toe-to-toe with the biggest of entities if it means our clients get the results they need.

 For more than 50 years, our personal injury lawyers have done the work to position us as the go-to trial firm in the nation.
 Other lawyers utilize us as resources in trials for complex cases and when facing powerful defendants.
 No matter the case, when we can help make a difference, we will stop at nothing to do so.

 If you’ve been injured in an incident caused by negligence, trust our trial lawyers to fight for you.
-Call our firm at (844) 447-5497 for a free consultation.
+Call our firm at (844) 447-5497 or fill out an online form for a free consultation.
 We go where we are needed.